jamii/imp/diary.md

 ### 2016 Sep 19

-Ok, debugging time.
+Only have a few hours today.
+Debugging time.

 Q1 and Q3 don't work.
 Q2 and Q4 do.
 All of them worked before I changed the schema and rewrote the queries to match.

 I want to narrow the failure down to a single incorrect row, so let's add: